pre-commit/pre-commit-hooks/README.md

 ban them entirely use `forbid-submodules`

 #### `forbid-submodules`
-forbids any submodules in the repository.
+Forbids any submodules in the repository.

 #### `mixed-line-ending`
 Replaces or checks mixed line ending.